zincbase/zincdb/docs/Client API Reference.md

 * `remoteDatastoreURL` (string, required): the URL for the datastore.
 * `accessKey` (string, optional): an access key for the remote datastore, if needed.
 If specified, must be 40 lowercase hexadecimal characters (160 bits).
 * `encryptionKey` (string, optional): an encryption key to locally encrypt individual entries before submitting them to the server.
 The key would be used to decrypt any encrypted entry received.
 If provided, must be 32 lowercase hexadecimal characters (representing a 128 bit binary key).
-* `verifyServerCertificate` (boolean, optional). verify the server's TLS certificate.
+* `verifyServerCertificate` (boolean, optional): verify the server's TLS certificate.
 This is only applicable when running in Node.js.
 Defaults to `true`.
+* `verifyChecksums` (boolean, optional).
+Verify checksums of serialized incoming data.
+Defaults to `false`.
+* `addChecksums` (boolean, optional).
+Add checksums when serializing outgoing data.
+Defaults to `false`.
+* `timeout` (number in milliseconds, optional): Timeout for HTTP(S) requests.
+Does not apply for WebSockets.
+Does not apply when calling `read` and `waitUntilNonempty` is set to `true`.
+Defaults to `0` (infinite).

 **Example**: